 Being comfortable and supportive are the most important things a keyboard rest can do.
 To ensure we collected a good set of data, we rallied the help of family, friends, and co-workers to assist in judging these products.
 When it comes to comfort, we believe that padding and shape are crucial, followed by the material used as the covering.

 Following the top models are the HyperX and Gimars.
 Overall, our judges were happy with these models, but some negative aspects didn't go unnoticed.
 While both models have a soft foam cushion, the HyperX stays cooler longer with gel-infused foam.
-Our smaller-handed judges felt the HyperX was slightly too wide, feeling a bit of discomfort on their tendons.
+Our smaller-handed testers felt the HyperX was slightly too wide, feeling a bit of discomfort on their tendons.
 Most of our testers weren't fond of how loose the covering was, despite it being plush.
 It tended to bunch up with repeated movement from the mouse, or number pad, back to a typing position.
 The Gimars, on the other hand, has fabric that is glued to the foam and an odd asymmetrical shape with a curved cutout where you rest your right hand.
 Most judges felt annoyed at the differing wrist comfort and felt the manufacturer should have picked one width and stuck with it.
 This model was also on the short side, making it awkward to use the number pad.